MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ## Evaluate a query and the results panel

 Before you can evaluate any tests queries, a credential must be set.
-Using the connector that was created in the previous section, you can open the ***.query.pq** file which serves as your test query file.
+Using the connector that was created in the previous section, you can open the ***.query.pq** file that serves as your test query file.

 For this specific connector where the project name was MyConnector, the code looks as follows: